I’ve had a crazy week; setting up my own business and preparing for my launch event so I’ve had no time to blog at all.

 On that note I’ll bid you farewell and hand you over.

-Finding the right balance of fats and water during pregnancy is crucial to the health of the developing fetus.
+Finding the right balance of fats and water during pregnancy is crucial to the health of the developing baby.
 One of the best fats to include in your diet is omega-3 fats, as they will not only benefit you as the mother, but also the growth of the child.
 It is also vital to stay hydrated throughout pregnancy to keep all body functions continuing as normal.

 Scientific research continues to expand our knowledge of the nutritional needs during pregnancy.
 One of the most recent developments is the importance of omega-3 fatty acids during pregnancy.